-2013 Tribal Leadership Summit
+2015 Tribal Leadership Summit

 University of Washington

-The Tribal Leadership Summit is an opportunity for University of Washington and Tribal Leaders to gather and discuss issues of importance to indigenous communities.
+The Tribal Leadership Summit is an opportunity for University of Washington and tribal leaders to gather and discuss issues of importance to indigenous communities.

-The Summit was instituted in 2007 within the framework of the Washington State Centennial Accord, which recognizes tribal sovereignty and calls for government to government conversation around issues facing tribal communities.
+The summit was instituted in 2007 within the framework of the Washington State Centennial Accord which recognizes tribal sovereignty and calls for government-to-government conversation around issues facing tribal communities.

-- Memorandum of Understanding
+- Memorandum of Understanding, 2010

 - Centennial Accord between Federally Recognized Indian Tribes in Washington State and the State of Washington